bor0/gidti/manuscript/chapter5.md

 lengthMyList { n = k } list = k
 ```

-In this case, we’ve defined a function `lengthMyList` that takes a `MyList` and returns a natural number.
+In this case, we've defined a function `lengthMyList` that takes a `MyList` and returns a natural number.
 The value `n` in the body of the function will be the same with the value of `n` at the type level.
-They are called implicit parameters because the caller of this function needn’t pass these parameters.
+They are called implicit parameters because the caller of this function needn't pass these parameters.
 In the function body, we define implicit parameters with curly braces, and we also need to specify the list parameter which is of type `MyList n` to pattern match against.
-But, note how we don’t refer to the list parameter in the computation part of this function, so instead, we can use an underscore (which represents an unused parameter), to get to:
+But, note how we don't refer to the list parameter in the computation part of this function, so instead, we can use an underscore (which represents an unused parameter), to get to:

 ```
 lengthMyList : MyList n -> Nat